impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 As I mentioned, what we care about is the left-most column.
 It contains the first 8 characters of the commit's unique identifier (also called a SHA) which introduced each line of code.
 This isn't the full SHA, just a snippet, but it's almost certainly long enough to make any collisions with other commits unlikely.

-I notice that the SHA (`283e67b5`) is the same for the entire `if`-block.
+Notice that the SHA (`283e67b5`) is the same for the entire `if`-block.
 That's lucky for us- it means that this code was all added to the repo at the same time, and gives me more confidence that this is the SHA we want.
 If there were many different SHAs, each with different commit dates, it would be more of a slog to search each one until we found the PR we want.

 I open my web browser and go to Github, where I paste the SHA value I copied from `git blame` into the search bar on the top-left and select "In this repository":